mohamadsaleh/EntityTypeConfigurationCodeGenerator/README.md

 # EntityTypeConfigurationCodeGenerator
 T4 template that auto-generates Entity Framework configuration files for all your models.
 Scans .cs files and creates standardized IEntityTypeConfiguration classes.
 Saves hours of manual coding with consistent, maintainable results.
 Perfect for teams and large projects.

-# Entity Framework Config Generator

-A powerful T4 template that automatically generates Entity Framework configuration classes for all your models.

 ## Features